-B.C. is proud to be a leader in sustainable environmental management – with air and water quality that ranks among the highest in the world.
+B.C. is proud to be a leader in sustainable environmental management.
 Effective waste management procedures and solutions contribute a great deal to preserving our environment.

 Take the green approach.
 Reducing and reusing saves waste removal costs and helps protect our natural resources.
 That makes recycling the healthiest part of a waste management plan.
 Discover ways you can champion recycling in your community.

 Canadians dispose of more municipal solid waste per capita than any other country in the Organisation for Economic Co-operation and Development according to a Conference Board of Canada report.
 However, there is a positive business case for reducing the amount of waste we generate in British Columbia.

 Local governments are responsible for preventing and disposing of solid waste for homes and businesses in their area.
 Managing municipal solid waste minimizes environmental impacts and supports sustainable environmental management, greenhouse gas reduction and air and water quality.